 When an estate plan is created, a power of attorney is also created so that someone can take control of the finances.
 If a trust has these provisions, the successor trustee may already be legally positioned to act on a parent's behalf.

-Trusts can be drafted in any way the client wants it written, and the successor trustee receives only the powers that are given in the document.
+The trust should also have a provision that explains whether the successor trustee is empowered to sell any real estate.
+Trusts can be drafted in any way a client wants it to be written, so a successor trustee only receives the powers that are granted through the document.

-If the parents are found not competent, then the son may need to become their conservator, which requires a court proceeding.
+To avoid potential issues, parents and the son should meet with an estate planning attorney to determine their capacity and wishes.
+If the parents are found to not be competent, the son may need to become their conservator through a court hearing.

 Working with an experienced estate planning attorney can help you avoid conflicts and potential issues with your estate.
 Submit our online form to request a consultation to start that discussion.